chrisalexander55/ecmascript-sass-webpack-starter/README.md

 ## Testing (WIP)

-> Not working coverage yet but present if you need it now.
+> No working coverage yet but present if you need it now.

 Tests have a single entry point via `src/test/index.js` and leverage Mocha and Chai (Should) with Istanbul coverage reporting.